2nPlusOne/2nPlusOne.github.io/pages/karma.md

 ## Karma - Thangka Artist Turned Contemporary Painter
 ![Karma](../images/karma.jpg)

+---
+---

+While in Dharamshala, I had the pleasure of meeting Karma Sichoe.
+Karma is a master of traditional Tibetan Thangka painting, with 25 years of experience.
+After leaving the tradition, he now creates contemporary art paintings and sculptures.
+My presentation about Tibetan Art can be accessed with [this link](../pdf/thangka_tibetan_art.pdf).

+Below is my conversation with Karma Sichoe.

+---
+---

 **What artistic medium do you primarily work with?**
 <br>
 “I work with Papier-mâché, waste material…”